paulsammut/RoboDolf/readme.md

 converts the serialized RDS string into a valid RDS message object and simply sends it to the RDS message router as if it were the original sender.
 The receiver also has the same exact sending functionality, and can send packets to the LSR actor on board the ship.
-The LSR Actor reiceves these packes and decodes them in the same way.
+The LSR Actor receives these packs and decodes them in the same way.

 ![LSR Parabolic base station antenna](images/LSR.png)